 The Monero Miner crytpocurrency ransominer managed to infect about 2,500 computers every day, in February.

-To do this, hackers used the image of a legitimate mobile ad blocking app – AdShield.
+To do this, hackers used the image of a legitimate mobile ad blocking software – AdShield.
 Thus, they disguised their malware as a Windows version of the software.
 Also, the malware impersonates the OpenDNS service.

 So, when a user starts the program, this changes the DNS settings on the device.
 Thus, “all domains are resolved through the attackers’ servers,” according to SecureList.
 Also, they block access to certain antivirus websites, such as Malwarebytes.com.